Programs for Children Enrolled

 Fifth Disease: no exclusion necessary

-From infant to toddler and toddler to preschool; new Health Care Summaries and Immunization records are required–LN will drop the rate to the next age group, when the child has met the age required (i.e. 16 months for toddlers and 33 months for preschool) and the forms are received.
-Our Preschool tuition does not include diapers; if a child is 33 months, parents can opt to bring diapers/pull ups, etc. and receive the preschool rate–otherwise we will drop the rate when the child is no longer using diapers.
+From infant to toddler and toddler to preschool; Minnesota: a new Health Care Summaries and Immunization records are required–Wewill drop the rate to the next age group, when the child has met the age required (i.e. 16 months for toddlers and 33 months for preschool) and the forms are received.

 For us to safely and healthily administer medicine to your child, we require that all medications be labeled, dated, and prescribed by a licensed physician.
-All over the counter medications will be administered only by following the labeled instructions.
-A “medication authorization form,” that we provide, must be filled out by the parent every day your child has to be administered medicine while at the center.
-This form is turned over to the center director.
+All over the counter medications will be administered only by following the labeled instructions A “medication authorization form,” that we provide on Kindertales, must be filled out by the parent every day your child has to be administered medicine while at the center.

 If your child has any special needs, procedures stipulated in Rule 3, will be followed.
 An Individual Education Plan (IEP) will be developed to meet your child’s needs.
 The plan will be coordinated with either the service plan and/or education plan with your child’s physician, psychiatrist, or physiologist.
 The parents must be involved and approve all aspects of the planning.

-Please let the Center Director know at the time of enrollment if your child has any allergies or if he/she develops one at any time during enrollment at LN.
+Please let the Center Director know at the time of enrollment if your child has any allergies or if he/she develops one at any time during enrollment.
 We do require action plans to match the correctly documented health care forms.
 This will help us take better care of your child’s health.
 Any food brought into the center must be peanut free.
+We are required to create an ICCP plan for your child, paired with the most current health form, a new action plan annually or if there are relevant updates and train all of our staff on the ICCP plan and action plan.

 The center has HVAC and keeps all doors closed at all times.
 Whenever outside or at the playground all children are kept away from food, garbage, and flowers and are required to wear shoes.
 Parents may provide an insect repellent.
 It will be applied using the manufacturer’s instructions with parents’ written permission.

-In case of a missing child, we will notify all staff members, the Plymouth/Maple Grove/Champlin Police Department and the parents of the child immediately.
+In case of a missing child, we will notify all staff members, the Police Department and the parents of the child immediately.
 Everyone will be searching for the child.

 Our centers have cameras/audio in all our classrooms and offices.
 We do use this recording for quality assurance as well as for ensuring that our children/staff are safe.
 For example, in the event of an injury, we could review the tapes to see how a child got injured.
-The recordings/audio are not public and not released to anyone outside of LN but a governing official.
+The recordings/audio are not public and not released to anyone outside of our company but to a governing official (due to privacy of other children).

-At the present, LN does not have any pets.
-However, if in the future we would consider a school pet, we will notify all parents and check all our records for any allergies and/ or medical conditions.
+At the present, We do not have any pets.
+However, if in the future we would consider a school pet, we will notify all parents and check all our records for any allergies and/or medical conditions.
 We keep safety in mind, always.

-None of the children will be released to anyone less than eighteen years of age or anyone who appears to be intoxicated.
-Any adults (other than the parents) picking up a child are required to show a valid Minnesota State ID and will have to be on the list of authorized adults submitted by the parents that we keep on file.
+None of the children will be released to anyone who appears to be intoxicated.
+Any adults (other than the parents) picking up a child are required to show a valid State ID and will have to be on the list of authorized adults submitted by the parents that we keep on file.

-LN does not provide transportation of any kind to the children attending the school.
+We do not provide transportation of any kind to the children attending the school.
 Parents are asked to park their cars in the parking lot and walk their child into the building each day.
-Please follow these rules as they are mandated by the City of Maple Grove, Plymouth and Champlin.
-Please be aware our parking lot is a one-way traffic flow.
+Please follow these rules as they are mandated by the Cities we do business in.
+Please be aware some of our parking lot are a one-way traffic flow.
 It is for the safety of our children.
 Please drive slowly and be aware of your surroundings!

-LN carries liability insurance for each child in attendance for any incidents that were caused by negligence on behalf of our staff or facilities.
+We carry liability insurance for each child in attendance for any incidents that were caused by negligence on behalf of our staff or facilities.
+If a child is injured at one of our centers, that is not caused by negligence, we cannot submit to our liability insurance.

-LN does not take children on field trips outside of our Center, although we bring in special guests each month to give children exciting opportunities.
+We do not take children on field trips outside of our Center, except for during the summer camp.
+We also bring in special guests each month to give children exciting opportunities.
 Many new things are learned every day by children just by playing, and they do plenty of that inside.
 They also need an outdoor play area to breathe fresh air, to jump and run, and enjoy the seasons.
 Our playground area is located right in our backyard.
 Despite all the large muscle equipment, children can also run, roll, and do outdoor activities.
 The surface material is wood chips and is maintained as needed.
 The children are educated on the safe use of playground equipment.
 Staff members position themselves so they can supervise the children on all areas of the playground while respecting the staff/child ratio at all times.
 We also ask that you provide us with appropriate clothing dependent upon the weather, as well as sunscreen (required waiver).

 Children’s clothing and personal belongings should be marked clearly to lessen the chance the items will be lost.
 In addition, please remove all your child’s belongings from his/her clothes hook on the last day that he/she attends each week.
-Toddler and Preschool children will need to have at least two spare set of clothes (shirt, pants, underwear, socks, etc.).
+Toddler and Preschool children will need to have at least two spare sets of clothes (shirt, pants, underwear, socks, etc.).
 Each child will have an assigned locker for their personal belongings.
-Little Newtons is not responsible for any lost items in our care.
+We are not responsible for any lost items in our care.

 We ask that you not send toys with your child to the Center.
 The center has a variety of age-appropriate toys for the children to play with.
 Young children find it difficult to share their belongings with other children.
 In the event your child does bring a toy to the center, they will be asked to store it in their locker.
 The center will not take responsibility for toys your child brings to the center which get lost or broken.

 Anyone can report abuse or neglect.
-However as an employee of a licensed facility, you are required to report if you know or have reason to believe a child is being or has been neglected or physically/sexually abused within the preceding 3 years it must be reported to DHS (within 24 hours).
+However employees of a licensed facility, are legally required or mandated to report and cannot shift the responsibility of reporting to your supervisor or to anyone else at your licensed facility.
+If they know or have reason to believe a child is being or has been neglected or physically/sexually abused within the preceding 3 years it must immediately be reported to an outside agency (within 24 hours).

 Immediate danger—call 911